 If your X,Y values don't correspond to any coordinate format in ExpertGPS, (especially if the X,Y values are three or four digits each), it's likely that your DXF isn't tied to a well-known coordinate format, but instead has a Local Origin.
 A good example of this is a subdivision map where the X,Y DXF values are zero at the southwest corner or at a local survey monument.
 If the X,Y values in your CAD drawing use a local or arbitrary origin, use the Import DXF with Local Origin command, on the Convert menu.

-Now, switch to the map in ExpertGPS, and locate those three points on the map.
+Now, switch to the map in ExpertGPS, and locate those two points on the map.
 Mark waypoints there, or simply move the cursor to them and make note of the coordinates displayed in the lower right corner of the main ExpertGPS window.
 In the example above, the first point is at UTM zone 18, Easting = 590092, and Northing = 5176486.
-Write those coordinates down, and repeat for the other two points on the map.
+Write those coordinates down, and repeat for the other point on the map.

-Now click Import DXF with Local Origin, and enter the X and Y values for your three tie points on the right side of the dialog.
-Enter the eastings and northing of the three corresponding points on the map.
+Now click Import DXF with Local Origin, and enter the X and Y values for your two tie points on the right side of the dialog.
+Enter the eastings and northing of the two corresponding points on the map.
 Click OK to complete the process.

 If you still are having trouble importing your file in the correct location, email a copy of your DXF data to support, along with a description of where the file should be located in the real world (closests address, city, country), and any information you have about the coordinate system used in your CAD software.
 DXF import can be the trickiest feature in ExpertGPS to get started with, and I'm more than happy to walk you through it and get you up and running.